auoie/tinystuffdev/content/notes/docker-caddy-static-files.md

-I used to have the line `try_files {path}.html {path}` within my `tinystuff.dev` file server block as shown [here](https://caddyserver.com/docs/v2-upgrade#ext), but that messed with OpenGraph fetching my webpages.
+I used to have the line `try_files {path}.html {path}` within my `tinystuff.dev` file server block as shown [here](https://caddyserver.com/docs/v2-upgrade#ext), but that messed with OpenGraph fetching my web pages.
 Thus, I'm just going to keep the defaults.